bandyopd/Bayesian-Spatial/README.md

-# Bayesian-Spatial
+# Bayesian Spatial Additive Hazard Model
-## C and R implementation of Bayesian Spatial Additive Hazard Model
+## General Description

 This model was developed by me and my supervisors during my Research work at University of Windsor.